 Blepharitis is a common condition that can present acutely or chronically.
 Chronic or acute blepharitis results in dry, red, irritated eyes.
-A prominent of feature of this condition is scales along the eyelashes.
+A prominent feature of this condition is scales along the eyelashes.
 The scales may be related to dandruff or eczema.
 In others the blepharitis is related to chronic Staph infections.
-When present for a long time the scales cause thickening of the eyelids and clogging of the glands.
+When present for a long time the scales cause thickening of the eyelids and clogging of the eyelid oil glands.
 The glands are important in secreting the lubricating components of the tears.
 The condition is often a result of acne rosacea and can be treated with medications used to control that disease.
 Although there is generally no cure, blepharitis is usually easy to control.
 Treatment must be done each day.

-Hot Compress Very important in the acute phase.
+Hot Compress: Very important in the acute phase.
 Used two or three times a day.
 Best way – take a small, new potato and heat the potato in a microwave, then put the potato into a washcloth soaked with hot water, and place over the lids.

-Massage Place the hot compress over the eyes while gently massaging the lids down from the top and up from the bottom.
+Massage: Place the hot compress over the eyes while gently massaging the lids down from the top and up from the bottom.
 The heat melts the material that clogs the glands and the massage expresses the glands.

-Lid Scrubs Clean the lids with either diluted baby shampoo (1:10) or with specially made pads that contain a mild cleanser that won’t irritate the eyes.
+Lid Scrubs: Clean the lids with either diluted baby shampoo (1:10) or with specially made pads that contain a mild cleanser that won’t irritate the eyes.

-Antibiotic/Steroid Ointment If the condition is significant we might prescribe an antibiotic/steroid combination ointment to place on the lids which will also fall into the eyes.
+Antibiotic/Steroid Ointment: If the condition is significant we might prescribe an antibiotic/steroid combination ointment to place on the lids which will also fall into the eyes.
 This usually provides dramatic relief.
 Steroids should not be used long term unless advised and monitored by your doctor.
 They can lead to serious consequences like glaucoma, cataract, or super infection unless appropriately monitored.

-Doxycycline or Tetracycline Pills In severe or very chronic cases oral medications may be used to control the blepharitis.
+Doxycycline or Tetracycline Pills: In severe or very chronic cases, oral medications may be used to control the blepharitis.
 They may be used to rapidly control the condition or in low doses daily to eliminate flare-ups.